-Mixed spice: I just use a store-bought mix of spices, but you could use a combination of cinnamon and nutmeg.
+I just use a store-bought spice mix, but you could use a combination of cinnamon and nutmeg.

-Soft brown sugar: soft brown sugar gives a lovely rich flavor to these muffins.
+Soft brown sugar gives a lovely rich flavor to these muffins.
 You can substitute granulated sugar if you prefer.

 I have found that using paper muffin cases on their own leads to the muffins spreading and baking into wild shapes (a result of baking using hot air).
 To remedy this I normally use silicone muffin cases, which you can either use on their own, or lined with regular paper cupcake cases.

 Store any uneaten muffins in an airtight container.
-They should last for a 2-3 days at room temperature, or 5-6 days in the refrigerator.
+They should last for 2-3 days at room temperature or 5-6 days in the refrigerator.